hassrm08/GBP_Data_Analysis/README.md

 The results suggest that the S-test has a higher reliability based on the results of the Gage comparison.

-In this case, it is recmoneded that Concora be phased out as the primary means of measuring machine direciton paper strength and the S-test should take its place.
+In this case, it is recomended that Concora be phased out as the primary means of measuring machine direciton paper strength and the S-test should take its place.